-Living in Beirut, Peter survived artillery bombardment, gun battles, sniper fire, sectarian kidnappings and car bombings.
-He was a few hundred yards away from the American embassy when it was leveled by a suicide bomber.
-Conscripted at 15 into the Lebanese Forces – a Christian militia – he received combat training for three years until enrolling as a freshman at the American University of Beirut.
-He moved to New York City in the mid-eighties to complete his philosophy studies at NYU.
+Peter lived in Beirut during the Lebanese civil war, a conflict that took over 150,000 lives.
+He survived artillery bombardment, gun battles, and sniper fire and was steps away from the American embassy when it was demolished by a suicide bomber.
+At fifteen years old, he was conscripted into the Lebanese Forces – a Christian militia – and received combat training for three years.
+He moved to New York City in the 1980s.

-In the aftermath of the 2000 election, Peter rose to prominence as a political activist and blogger.
-His widely-read essay, The Triangle: Limits of Blog Power, was described by techPresident as “a seminal essay on the interaction between the blossoming blogosphere, the political establishment, and the press.”
-He has been cited regularly by major news outlets from the AP to the NY Times and has been a speaker at numerous conferences, including Harvard Business School’s Cyberposium and PDF.
+Peter rose to prominence as a political blogger in the aftermath of the 2000 election.
+His widely-read essay, The Triangle, was described by techPresident as “a seminal essay on the interaction between the blogosphere, the political establishment, and the press.”
+He has been cited by major news outlets and has spoken at numerous conferences, including Harvard Business School’s Cyberposium and PDF.

 Peter was among the first Internet staffers to work in a presidential campaign war room, directing online outreach for John Kerry’s 2004 campaign.
 For his work in the political blogosphere, the Washington Post said Peter had helped pioneer “a whole new way of campaigning.”
 In 2007, he was named Internet Director for Hillary Clinton for President and remained an adviser until 2009.